Asian Sportsbooks Online

 The term Asian bookie is used to refer to any online betting site focused on the Asian market or sometimes any bookmaker that specializes in offering Asian handicap betting for football (soccer).
 Although a large number of Asian bookies are licensed in the Philippines, many of the most reputable are based outside Asia in Isle of Man, a self-governing Crown Dependency of the United Kingdom, and are licensed here by the Isle of Man Government’s Gambling Supervision Commission.

 Asian bookies are not only great options for players from Asia, but are also a great alternative to European and UK bookies.
 In fact, quite a few Asian bookies go out of their way to target European punters including www.188bet.com who offers a UK no deposit bonus.
 Now if you do happen to live in Asia the reason to choose Asian bookies is because most support your local currency, have banking options for your region and offer betting odds in a format you’re more familiar with.
+One thing to remember is that in the table below we list the best all around Asian Bookies, but there may be some site sbetter suited to your needs depending on which country you reside in.
+At the bottom if this page is a list of specific betting guide for various Asian countries.

 Asian Betting Site Currencies